gibsonpp/GR-sslcm-data/README.md

 </td>
 <td style="text-align:left;">
-Describes what happened to the fish after it was handled. `Passed` = fish was returned to the river and allowed to spawn naturally; usually this means passed above the weir, but in some cases fish may be passed downstream of the weir. `Removed` = the fish was removed from the potential spawning population.
+Describes what happened to the fish after it was handled. `Passed` = fish was returned to the river and allowed to spawn naturally; `Removed` = the fish was removed from the potential spawning population.
 </td>
 </tr>
 <tr>